stream-utils/raw-body/README.md

 that use file descriptors, you should `stream.destroy()` or `stream.close()` to prevent leaks.

+For web streams, any reader lock this module acquired is released both on success and on error, but the stream is never canceled, so on error you are responsible for disposing it, for example with `stream.cancel()`.

 ## Errors

 This module creates errors depending on the error condition during reading.